monarch-initiative/embiggen/README.rst

 =========================================================================================
 |pip| |downloads| |tutorials| |documentation| |python_version| |DOI| |license| |telegram| |discord| |twitter|

-Embiggen is the graph machine learning submodule of the `🍇 GraPE <https://github.com/AnacletoLAB/grape>`_ library.
+Embiggen is the graph machine learning submodule of the `🍇 GRAPE <https://github.com/AnacletoLAB/grape>`_ library.

 How to install Embiggen
 -------------------------
-To install the complete GraPE library, do run:
+To install the complete GRAPE library, do run:

 .. code:: bash